Dlacreme/wttj/ex02/README.md

 ### Homemade oriented - Lambda architecture
 Reference: https://databricks.com/glossary/lambda-architecture

-Lambda architure is a simple concept that helps processing massive quantities of data while providing a real time access to the incoming.
+Lambda architure is a simple concept that helps processing massive quantities of data while providing a real time access to all data.
 The idea is simply to have 2 different pipeline handling simulteanously the incoming data.
 However one handle the data by batch (takes longer but write the data) and the other process the data as a stream.

 Finally the output of the 2 layer are processed by a 3rd layer that merges the results and returns a single result as output.